Border Reivers (game)

 Border Reivers is a light warfare/economic development board game designed by Jackson Pope published in 2006 by Reiver Games in English.
 Players assume the roles of clans on the Scottish and English Borders during the Middle Ages, striving to achieve ascendancy via economic or military means.

 Border Reivers can be played by two to four players and takes around 30 to 90 minutes to play.

 Gameplay

-Players take it in turns to complete six phases of their turns.
-The game ends when all but one player have been annihilated, or a player starts their turn with 40 gold.
+Players take turns to complete six phases of their turns.
+The game ends when all but one player has been annihilated, or a player starts their turn with 40 gold.